awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-input.md

 # AWS::KinesisAnalyticsV2::Application Input<a name="aws-properties-kinesisanalyticsv2-application-input"></a>

-When you configure the application input for a SQL\-based Kinesis Data Analytics application, you specify the streaming source, the in\-application stream name that is created, and the mapping between the two\.
+When you configure the application input for a SQL\-based Managed Service for Apache Flink application, you specify the streaming source, the in\-application stream name that is created, and the mapping between the two\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-input-syntax"></a>